PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-11 09:44:08
+Last updated: 2024-04-11 09:44:45
-Random Quote: We all wanted to be loved by a man incapable of giving love. - Number Five
+Random Quote: If you love something, set it free.
+Unless it's a tiger. - Phil Dunphy